 The service population is comprised mainly of residential, commercial, and government customers of which there are approximately 9,972 metered accounts.
-The total current service population has been estimated at approximately 26,212 people.
+The total current service population has been estimated at approximately 27,911 people according to US Census population estimate for July 1, 2021.
 The remaining residents not served by the public water system are served via private individual wells.
 Average day demand based on pumping data for the past five (5) years is approximately 2.6 million gallons with a maximum day demand of approximately 6.239 million gallons (July 2017).

 The Town of North Kingstown has grown steadily over the past twenty (20) years.
 It has become evident that the more recent large lot subdivision developments use a significantly greater amount of water during the summer months than older smaller lot developments.
-New subdivision development in the southwest region of Town and the related prevalence of in-ground lawn and landscape irrigation systems has been the major contributors to seasonal high water demands.
+New subdivision development in the southwest region of Town and the related prevalence of in-ground lawn and landscape irrigation systems have been the major contributors to seasonal high water demands.